mpr1255/html2text_rs_py/README.md

 # html2text_rs_py
 A Python library backed by Rust's [html2text](https://docs.rs/html2text) to convert HTML to plain text.
 The project leverages the power of Rust to ensure fast and efficient operations, while providing an easy-to-use Python interface.

-Note this entire thing was done with GPT-4 and it's my first time touching Rust.
-I had a project where I have to convert ~400m htm/html files to txt, and I wanted to optimize that, and this public repo is just a bit of a weekend sidequest/learning experience.
+Note this entire thing was done with GPT-4 and it's my first time touching Rust -- just a bit of a weekend sidequest/learning experience.
 As a wise man once said: *"I'm in the arena trying stuff.
 Some will work, some won't.
 But always learning."*

 ## Table of Contents
 - [Installation](#installation)